Our Fellowships

 Virtue of Cinema Series

 Watch engaging films that illustrate the vital presence of virtue illustrated in the cinema and attainable in the self.
-Along with our screenings, we host engaging lectures and discussion sessions with expert faculty to expand upon what is shown on the screen.
+Along with our screenings, we host engaging lectures and discussion sessions with our scholars to expand upon what is shown on the screen.
 We provide short pieces of contributed writing on each film along with further viewing suggestions relevant to each session’s topic to prompt further reflection.

 RSVP